 Brisbane & Around

-The local Butchulla people call it K’Gari – paradise – and for good reason.
-Sculpted from wind, sand and surf, the striking blue freshwater lakes, crystalline creeks, giant dunes and lush rainforests of this gigantic sandbar form an enigmatic island paradise unlike anywhere else.
+The local Butchulla people call it K’gari – 'paradise' – and for good reason.
+Sculpted from wind, sand and surf, the striking blue freshwater lakes, crystalline creeks, giant dunes and lush rainforests of this gigantic sandbar form an enigmatic island paradise unlike any other.